ecolman/Webpack4-Babel7-Node-Angular1-Template/README.md

-# Webpack4-Babel7-Node-Angular1-Template
+# Webpack - Angular 1 Template
-Basic template for my quick-start projects.
+Basic template for my quick-start project.
+Has basic angular 1 project backed with a nodejs server.